joszuijderwijk/personal-website/_posts/2021-03-16-traffic-light-3.md

     Video 1: Loose connections on the relay module
 </div>

-Somehow that didn't go well.
+That didn't go well...
 The new pins didn't work and I practically ruined all of my relay boards.
 Since I didn't want to wait for new ones, I decided to get rid of all of the control logic on the module and recreate it myself.
 For that purpose I used a standard BC547 transistor with a 1K ohm resistor and a 1N4007 flyback diode.

 I made it unnecessarily difficult for myself in the first place by insisting on placing all the components on one board.
 It's a whole lot easier to just glue the relay boards directly into the junction box.
 But I couldn't go back as I hadn't any spare parts laying around, so I glued the relay components to the board.
 The final result looked like this:
 <div class="row mt-3">